TenCommands/PyCellMachine/readme.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/tencommands/PyCellMachine)

-**Note**: The current state of the project is basically just a Menu test with example ui objects like dropdowns, buttons, sliders, etc. There is no functional game yet.
+**Note**: The current state of the project is just a main menu, a texture pack menu, and a settings menu.
+These menus are functional but there is still no gameplay yet.
 ## License

 PyCellMachine is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 (AGPL-3.0).
 This means: